julianunezc/t8-client/README.md

 ## Running the Project

+This project requires the following environment variables to access T8 data.
+You must define them in a .env file at the root of the project.
+The credentials are confidential, so make sure to obtain them from the appropriate source.

+- `T8_USER`: Username to access T8 data.
+- `T8_PASSWORD`: Password associated with the T8 user account

 The main function (`main`) simply calls `compare_two_spectra` with predefined filenames, making it easy to execute the comparison.
 To run it and visualize the results:

 1. Ensure you have the required waveform and spectrum data available in CSV format.